 - eating a healthy diet

 - avoiding or reducing your consumption of sugary drinks

 For more information and support, try these resources:

-- Get Healthy is a free telephone service that is available in NSW, Queensland and South Australia that is staffed by qualified health coaches who supports adults to make lifestyle changes regarding healthy eating, physical activity and reaching and/or maintaining a healthy weight.
+- Get Healthy NSW is a free telephone service that is available in NSW.
+It is staffed by qualified health coaches who support adults to make lifestyle changes including healthy eating, physical activity and reaching and/or maintaining a healthy weight.

-- LiveLighter is another program which aims to encourage Australians to make changes to what they eat and drink, and to be more active.
+- LiveLighter is a program that aims to encourage Australians to make changes to what they eat and drink, and to be more active.

 Learn more here about the development and quality assurance of healthdirect content.